-Students are expected to be attentive and courteous and are required to behave in a proper manner in class, laboratory and clinical.
+- 1. Students are expected to be attentive and courteous and are required to behave in a proper manner in class, laboratory and clinical.
 It is a violation of the student code and state law to interfere with the learning process in classrooms, laboratories and the libraries.
 Respect shall be shown to the instructor, visitors, and peers in these areas.
 Profanity is not allowed in the classroom, labs or clinical areas.
-Failure to comply with these requirements will result in dismissal and will count as an unexcused absence for that day.

-It is the policy of Midlands Technical College to provide a healthy, comfortable and productive work environment for students, faculty and staff and to fully comply with the laws governing smoking.
-Based on this policy and in recognition of the health hazards to nonsmokers by involuntary exposure to secondary smoke, smoking is prohibited on all Midlands Technical College campuses.
+Failure to comply with these requirements will result in dismissal from the classroom, lab, or clinical and will count as an unexcused absence for that day, or possible termination from the program. - It is the policy of Midlands Technical College to provide a healthy, comfortable and productive work environment for students, faculty and staff and to fully comply with the laws governing smoking.
+Based on this policy and in recognition of the health hazards to nonsmokers by involuntary exposure to secondary smoke, smoking is prohibited on all Midlands Technical College campuses. - 3.
 Students may not bring children to class, clinical, or any lab-related activity.
 This can create problems for instructors and fellow students.
-The college does not accept responsibility for minors on campus.

-Unless group work is assigned, all written course work is to be done independently.

-Instructor permission is required to record class lectures.

-Any student will automatically be given a grade of "0" or the equivalent on any test or work on which he/she has been found to have cheated.
+The college does not accept responsibility for minors on campus. - 4.
+Unless group work is assigned, all written course work is to be done independently. - 5.
+Instructor permission is required to record class lectures. - 6.
+Any student will automatically be given a grade of "0" or the equivalent on any test or work on which he/she has been suspected of cheating.
 The student is reminded that plagiarism is defined as: "The act of appropriating the literary composition of another or parts or passages of his writing, or the ideas of language of the same, and passing them off as the product of one's own mind."
-(Black's Law Dictionary, 4th edition)

-Information provided on care plans, data tools or other assignments must be factual, truthful, and confidential.

-Academic dishonesty in all its forms, including, but without being limited to, cheating on tests, signing the roll for another student, falsifying of information, plagiarism, and collusion, will be handled in accordance with the "Student Code for South Carolina Technical Colleges," which calls for disciplinary action.
+(Black's Law Dictionary, 4th edition) - 7.
+Information provided on care plans, data tools or other assignments must be factual, truthful, and confidential. - 8.
+Academic dishonesty in all its forms including, but not limited to, cheating on tests, signing the roll for another student, falsifying of information, plagiarism, and collusion, will be handled in accordance with the "Student Code for South Carolina Technical Colleges," which calls for disciplinary action.
 See MTC Student Handbook for details.
-All incidences or suspicion of dishonesty will be reported to the Director of Campus Life.
+All incidences or suspicion of dishonesty will be reported to the Director of Academic Integrity and Student Conduct. - 9.
 Students are required to take achievement examinations periodically throughout the curriculum.
-If the student makes a low score on the achievement exams, it indicates that he/she has not mastered the content and is at risk for not doing well on the future NCLEX exam.
+If the student makes a low score on the achievement exams, it indicates that he/she has not mastered the content and is at risk for not doing well on the future NCLEX exam (See HESI Policy in course syllabus). - 10.
 The South Carolina Technical College System Policy on alcohol and other drug use has been implemented by Midlands Technical College in an effort to maintain a drug-free environment.
 It is of utmost importance that students become familiar with this policy.
 Specifics regarding the effects of various drugs, the laws which govern their use and penalties for violating these laws are included in the policy which may be obtained from the Student Life Office.